Renée Fleming: 1980s

 Fleming began performing professionally in smaller concerts and with small opera companies while still a graduate student at Juilliard.
 She sang frequently in the Musica Viva concert series sponsored by the New York Unitarian Church of All Souls during the 1980s.
 In 1984 she sang nine songs by Hugo Wolf in the world premiere of Eliot Feld's ballet Adieu, which she again performed in 1987 and 1989 at the Joyce Theater.
 In 1986 she sang her first major operatic role, Konstanze in Die Entführung aus dem Serail, at the State Theatre in Salzburg, Austria.
 Two years later she portrayed Thalie, Clarine and La Folie in Jean-Philippe Rameau's Platée with Il Piccolo Teatro dell'Opera at the Brooklyn Academy of Music.

 Her major break came in 1988 when she won the Met Auditions at age 29.
 That same year she sang the Countess in The Marriage of Figaro in her debut with Houston Grand Opera.
-She reprised the role the following year in her debut at the Spoleto Festival in Italy.
+She reprised the role the following year in her debut at the Spoleto Festival USA in Charleston, Sputh Carolina.
 Also in 1989, Fleming made her debut with the New York City Opera as Mimì in La bohème under conductor Chris Nance and her debut with The Royal Opera, London, as Dircé in Cherubini's Médée.
 She also was awarded a Richard Tucker Career Grant and won the George London Competition.
 In March 1989 she sang the role of Imogene in Vincenzo Bellini's Il pirata with the Opera Orchestra of New York under Eve Queler.